Water Damage Restoration in Kingston, NY

-Specialized Drying for Historic Plaster & Hardwood
+Specialized Drying for Historic & Modern Homes

-We don’t treat a 200-year-old limestone foundation in the Stockade District the same way we treat a modern split-level in Port Ewen.
-National franchises often apply a “one-size-fits-all” drying formula that can crack historic plaster or warp original wide-plank flooring.
+We don't treat a 200-year-old limestone foundation in the Stockade District the same way we treat a modern split-level in Port Ewen.
+National franchises often apply a "one-size-fits-all" drying formula that can crack historic plaster or warp original wide-plank flooring.
+At KPM Restoration, we customize our approach based on your specific Kingston neighborhood.

-Uptown & Stockade District:
+Uptown & Stockade District

 Special care for historic plaster walls and original wide-plank flooring found in our city's oldest homes.
 Many of these pre-Civil War structures use horsehair plaster and hand-cut lathe that require low-heat drying to prevent cracking.

-Rondout, Ponckhockie & The Strand:
+Rondout, Ponckhockie & The Strand

 Aggressive groundwater management for properties dealing with the high water table near the creek and riverfront.
-Homes along the Rondout Creek routinely see basement seepage during spring snowmelt we position equipment to account for recurring moisture intrusion, not just the immediate event.
+Homes along the Rondout Creek routinely see basement seepage during spring snowmelt.
+We position equipment to account for recurring moisture intrusion, not just the immediate event.

-Wilbur & Surrounding Towns:
+Wilbur & Surrounding Towns

 Rapid response for Hurley, Lake Katrine, and Ulster Park to prevent mold during summer humidity.